The Lucia tradition

 bearing lighted candles,

 Saint Lucia, Saint Lucia.

-Most Swedes know the standard Lucia song by heart and can sing it, in or out of tune.
+All Swedes know the standard Lucia song by heart, and everyone can sing it, in or out of tune.
 On the morning of Lucia Day, the radio plays some rather more expert renderings, by school choirs or the like.

-The Lucia celebrations also include ginger snaps and sweet, saffron-flavoured buns (lussekatter) shaped like curled-up cats and with raisin eyes.
-You eat them with Swedish mulled wine (glögg) or coffee.
+The Lucia celebrations also include gingerbread biscuits and sweet, saffron-flavoured buns (lussekatter) shaped like curled-up cats and with raisin eyes.
+You eat them with glögg, Swedish mulled wine, or coffee.

 Swedish Lucia – the origins

 The Lucia tradition can be traced back both to the martyr St Lucia of Syracuse (died in 304) and to the Swedish legend of Lucia as Adam’s first wife.
 It is said that she consorted with the Devil and that her children were invisible infernals.
 The name may be associated with both lux (light) and Lucifer (Satan), and its origins are difficult to determine.

 The present custom appears to be a blend of traditions.
 In the old almanac, Lucia Night was the longest of the year.
 It was a dangerous night when supernatural beings were abroad and all animals could speak.
 By morning, the livestock needed extra feed.
 People, too, needed extra nourishment and were urged to eat seven or nine hearty breakfasts.
 The last person to rise that morning was nicknamed ‘Lusse the Louse’ and often given a playful beating round the legs with birch twigs.
 In agrarian Sweden, young people used to dress up as Lucia figures (lussegubbar) that night and wander from house to house singing songs and scrounging for food and schnapps.